carlosevia/carlosevia-netlify/pages/content-operations-from-start-to-scale-perspectives-from-industry-experts.md

 ---
 layout: page
-title: Content Operations from Start to Scale   Perspectives from Industry Experts
+title: Content Operations from Start to Scale: Perspectives from Industry Experts
 section: "{{name}}"
 ---